 How I love these little shuttlecocks of seeds!
 More than any other flower seed, people often ask which way to plant them.
 Any which way will do.
 Sometimes, as with a clove of garlic, there is truly an ‘up’ and a ‘down.’
-No much with most seeds, bachelor buttons included.
+Not so with most seeds, bachelor buttons included.

 Native to North America, exquisitely intricate with purple pollen, phacelia is unusual even in her seed form.
 Be sure to look closely at all her curls and crenulations before you sow her!
 Phacelia is remarkably cold-tolerant, so she can be transplanted several weeks before final frost for even earlier blooms.
 Whether you transplant before or after last frost, just be sure your plants are hardened off before finally planting them.

 Now here is a tricky seed to sow!
 Marigold seeds are often long, narrow and rather flimsy, with a bit of a pom at the top.
 I sow their length parallel to the soil and they seem to sprout a bit more quickly.
 If you start them waaaaay too early, they may get stressed and try to flower when you’re ready to plant them out.
 Pluck of that flower, Friends!
 It seems counter-intuitive, I know, but trust me: You’ll enjoy more blooms from a plant that isn’t flowering when transplanted, because it’s less stressed.

 One of the easiest to sow, Chinese Forget-Me-Not seeds are large, making it easy to sow only 2 to 3 seeds per cell.
 Because their seeds are large, they often crowd each other if not thinned early.
 We thin as soon as most of the seeds have emerged, preferably well before true leaves emerge from those first cotyledon leaves.